ArchanaRohilla/BellyButtonBiodiversity/README.md

 - When the dashboard is first opened in a browser, ID 940’s data will be displayed in the dashboard.

 - When a new ID number is selected from the dropdown menu, all the plots and the info panel will be updated.

+- The weekly washing frequency of the individual will be updated in the gauge chart whenever a new sample is selected.